Spencer Torkelson Player Props: Tigers vs. Mariners

 Spencer Torkelson At The Plate

-- Torkelson leads Detroit with 77 hits and a team-best slugging percentage of .401.
+- Torkelson leads Detroit in slugging percentage (.399) and total hits (78) this season.

-- Torkelson is batting .286 during his last outings and is on a six-game hitting streak.
+- Torkelson enters this game on a seven-game hitting streak.
+In his last outings, he's hitting .286.

-- Torkelson has picked up a hit in 54 of 88 games this season, with multiple hits 20 times.

-- In 32 games this season (36.4%), Torkelson has picked up an RBI, and in nine of those games (10.2%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- Torkelson has had at least one RBI in 37.1% of his games this season (33 of 89), with two or more RBI nine times (10.1%).
+He has also been responsible for three or more of his team's runs in three contests.

-- In 42.0% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (6.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.